Dear Prospective Brother,

 The Phi Alpha Tau experience consists of pledging, active involvement as a student, and a rich alumni network whose roots are deepest in Boston, New York, and Los Angeles.
 Prospective candidates are recruited from around campus by the active brothers and we seek members from all degree programs.
 Friendships tend to be lifelong as the fellowship experienced as a student is both deep and meaningful, often transcending age as older members, both alumni and honorary, find themselves mentoring younger brothers.

 Phi Alpha Tau is not a residential fraternity, nor are we a social club.
 As students, we are serious about our preparations for careers in communications and we conduct fraternity business as if we were a company in the real world.
 For example, the president of the alpha chapter is legally and symbolically the Chief Executive Officer of Phi Alpha Tau, Inc. At work, we lean towards formality and professionalism, but when the work is done, we celebrate with style.
 Phi Alpha Tau is not a shortcut to industry connections and is not interested in recruiting for those purposes.
 That being said, our members are widely recognized on campus for their achievements.

 Phi Alpha Tau does induct honorary members, based on special criteria.
 The fraternity also grants two special honorary awards: the Joseph E. Connor Award and the David Brudnoy Award.
 Honorary members include beloved professors on campus, communicators around Boston, and players on the national scene.
-Our advisor on campus is Jack Casey, the General Manager of WERS.
+Our advisor on campus is Matthew Finn, Assistant Director of Faculty Administration and Information.